mybuicode/Customer_Shopping_Analysis/README.md

 - Category 4: Promotional Effectiveness & Customer Loyalty Programs

 Targeted SQL queries regarding various business questions can be found here <a href="">[GitHub Queries Link]</a>.<br>
-An interactive PowerBi dashboard used to report and explore sales trends can be found here <a href="">[PowerBi Dashboard Link]</a>.
+An interactive PowerBi dashboard used to report and explore sales trends can be found here <a href="https://github.com/mybuicode/Customer_Shopping_Analysis/blob/main/customer_shopping.sql">[PowerBi Dashboard Link]</a>.
 <hr>
 Data Structure & Initial Checks <br>
 The analysis uses a single table: shopping_trends_updated.
 The dataset contains 3,900 records and 3,900 unique Customer IDs.